Staying Optimistic During Your Job Search

 4. Engage With People via Networking

-Besides networking to help further your job search, networking is also about helping others.
-As you mature in your job search journey, make sure you give back by helping others that are just starting off their job search or other who may need help.
+Besides networking to help further your job search goals, networking is also about helping others.
+When you network properly, you're giving as you are receiving, so always be willing to lend a hand if you can.
+As you mature in your job search journey, make sure you give back by helping others that are just starting off their job search or others who may need job seeking help.

 5. Reflect to Find Meaning & Purpose and Fuel Self-Development